ethz-asl/sl_sensor/README.md

   *   *OpenCV 3.2.0
   *   *Point Cloud LIbrary PCL (Version 1.8)
   *   [Spinnaker](https://flir.app.boxcn.net/v/SpinnakerSDK/folder/68522911814) (Version 2.4.0.143)
-  *   [Open3d](https://github.com/isl-org/Open3D) (Version 0.13.0) NOTE: Please refer to this [issue](https://github.com/ros-perception/perception_open3d/issues/16) to ensure that you can build and install Open3d that is ROS-compatible
+  *   [Open3d](https://github.com/isl-org/Open3D) (Version 0.13.0) NOTE: Please refer to this [issue](https://github.com/ros-perception/perception_open3d/issues/16) to ensure that you can build and install Open3d so that it is ROS-compatible

 ## Contained Packages

+* sl_sensor_calibration: Calibration utilities for the SL Sensor
+* sl_sensor_codec: Generate different structured light patterns (encoding) and processing images to obtain projector coordinates (decoding)
+* sl_sensor_image_acquisition: Group images that are from the same pattern sequence together from timestamped image streams from Versavis
+* sl_sensor_logger: Logging utilities to save images and point clouds
+* sl_sensor_motion_compensation: Motion compensation algorithm that enables scanning while in motion (constrained to linear motion at the moment)
+* sl_sensor_registration: Basic utilities to register point cloud in a pairwise fashion using ICP
+* sl_sensor_rqt_gui: Simple GUI for calibration and scanning
+* sl_sensor_timer: Basic timing utilities

 ## Build